 DN 882 A Nutrition Approach to Inflammation and Immune Regulation (3 hrs)

 DN 980 Nutrigenomics and Nutrigenetics in Health and Disease (3 hrs)

 The program may be started fall, spring or summer semester.
-However, courses must be completed in a designated order, so please contact an adviser for details.
+Please contact an adviser to plan a program of study.